 If I had to select a single word to define the field of exoplanets, that word would be revolutionary.
-During the past 20 years, about 3500 planets have been found around every type of star.
+During the past 30 years, ~5000 planets have been found around every type of star.
 The current statistical estimates indicate that, on average, every star in our Galaxy hosts at least one planetary companion, i.e. our Milky Way is crowded with a thousand billion planets!

 The most revolutionary aspect of this young field is the discovery that the Solar System does not appear to be the paradigm in our Galaxy, but rather one of the many possible configurations we are seeing out there.

 A key observable for planets is the chemical composition and state of their atmosphere.
 Knowing what atmospheres are made of is essential to clarify, for instance, whether a planet was born in the orbit it is observed in or whether it has migrated a long way; it is also critical to understand the role of stellar radiation on escape processes, chemical evolution and climate.
 The atmospheric composition is the only indicator able to discriminate an habitable/inhabited planet from a sterile one.

 During my career I have worked at the forefront of this endeavour, pioneering e.g. the detection of water and other carbon-bearing molecules in the atmosphere of gaseous exoplanets more than a decade ago.

 My long-term vision is to understand the nature of the varied population of planets in our galaxy, how they form and evolve, through the completion of an extensive and comprehensive chemical survey of diverse exoplanets.

 The ExoLights team at UCL (PI G. Tinetti) has been funded by the European Research Council (2014-2019) to develop novel techniques for data analysis and interpretation of exoplanet atmospheres as well as new space mission concepts for exoplanet spectroscopy.